Iron-Rich Foods: Why They Matter and What to Eat for Better Health

 2. Non-Heme Iron

-- Found in plant-based foods like beans, lentils, tofu, and spinach
+- Found in plant-based foods like beans, lentils, tofu, spinach, nuts, and fortified cereals

-- Absorption is lower, but can be improved by consuming vitamin C-rich foods
+- Can be improved by pairing with vitamin C-rich foods like oranges or bell peppers

 1. Leafy Green Vegetables